 Resources for gay and bisexual men | Resources for lesbian and bisexual women | Resources for LGBTQI people | 13 11 20 | Cancer Council Online Community | Cancer Connect | Support Groups | Queer Peers | Out With Cancer Research Study

-Cancer Council NSW aims to improve the way the Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) communities access support services for people affected by cancer.
+Cancer Council NSW aims to improve the way the Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, and Intersex (LGBTQI) communities access support services for people affected by cancer.

 Our supportive care programs take a more inclusive approach.

-We understand that LGBTI people diagnosed with cancer have unique issues and concerns, and our support services are committed to meeting these needs in a sensitive way.
+We understand that LGBTQI people diagnosed with cancer have unique issues and concerns, and our support services are committed to meeting these needs in a sensitive way.

-The first step is to ensure there is fairer access to health services and improved health outcomes for LGBTI communities across NSW.
+The first step is to ensure there is fairer access to health services and improved health outcomes for LGBTQI communities across NSW.